mrhenhan/hh.io/content/post/reinforcement-learning-for-learning-to-rank/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "Personalize Learning to Rank Results through Reinforcement Learning"
-subtitle: "An approach to bias information retrieval result rankings with respect to user preferences by applying reinforcement learning principles on the problem area of learning to rank."
+subtitle: "Introduction to Learning to Rank and Reinforcement Learning for Personalization Purposes"
-summary: "Learning to optimally rank and personalize search results is a difficult important topic in scientific information retrieval as well as in online retail business, where we typically want to bias specific customer query results for the purpose of increasing revenue.
+summary: "Learning to optimally rank and personalize search results is a difficult and important topic in scientific information retrieval as well as in online retail business, where we typically want to bias customer query results with respect to specific preferences for the purpose of increasing revenue.
 Reinforcement learning, as a generic-flexible learning model, is able to bias, e.g. personalize, learning-to-rank results at scale, so that externally specified goals, e.g. an increase in sales and probably revenue, can be achieved.
 This article introduces the topics learning-to-rank and reinforcement learning in a problem-specific way and is accompanied by the example project 'cli-ranker', a command line tool utilizing reinforcement learning principles for learning user information retrieval preferences regarding text document ranking."
 authors: ["mrhenhan"]
 tags: ["personalization", "LambdaMart", "search engine", "LambdaRank", "RankNet", "document retrieval", "online retail", "BM25", "PageRank", "eCommerce"]
 categories: ["reinforcement learning", "learning to rank", "machine learning"]
-date: 2020-05-14T11:08:11+02:00
+date: 2020-06-03T09:30:11+02:00
-lastmod: 2020-05-14T11:08:11+02:00
+lastmod: 2020-06-03T09:30:11+02:00
 featured: false
-draft: true
+draft: false

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.